Feature Recipe | Chick’n Pot Pie

 1/In a small prep bowl whisk together vinegar, aquafaba and water; set aside.

 2/In a stand mixer or food processor add flour, cane sugar and salt.
-Blend dry ingredients until well combined.
+Process until well combined.
 Add red palm oil and blend until the mixture is coarse/grainy.

-3/Add the vinegar-aquafaba-water mixture to the flour mixture.
+3/Add the vinegar-aquafaba-water mixture.
 Blend/knead until the dough has a smooth texture.

 4/Transfer the dough to a lightly flour-dusted surface.
 Work the dough into a disk; divide in half (one for lower crust, one for top crust)